10 Movies That Inspire Gratitude

 This classic anti-war movie that won 7 Oscars exudes messages about honor, duty, and idealism.
 However, the Bridge on The River Kwai, despite being set during World War 2, also brings a message of gratitude for the gift of life.

-The movie follows Colonel Nicholson (Alec Guinness), a British POW in a prison camp in Thailand who becomes obsessed with creating the titular bridge that it clashes with his morality.
 While the central theme of the film focuses on Nicholson’s sense of duty to the point of madness as he views the bridge as a symbol of British determination and ingenuity, despite knowing it will be used to the benefit of the enemy.

 Duration: 2 h 41 min